Ben Harper: Career

 In 1992, Harper recorded the LP Pleasure and Pain with folk multi-instrumentalist Tom Freund.
 After this limited-edition record, Harper secured a lifetime record deal with Virgin Records.
-In 1993, he toured venues in California and France with his band, Ben Harper and the Innocent Criminals, and performed with Taj Majal at Austin City Limits.
+In 1993, he toured venues in California and France with his band, Ben Harper and the Innocent Criminals, and performed with Taj Mahal at Austin City Limits.

 In 1994, Harper released his debut album, Welcome to the Cruel World and toured the US and Canada with the Innocent Criminals.
 In November of the same year, he performed two solo shows in Spain.

 He released his second album, Fight For Your Mind, in 1995, with Juan Nelson on bass, which became a college radio favorite and included several songs that Harper has played live throughout his career.
 The same year, the band expanded their reach to Europe and performed in the Netherlands, Switzerland, Italy, Spain, Canada, and a handful of US dates.
 His music received a great deal of airplay and critical acclaim in Europe and was widely played in Australia (first on Triple J radio).

 In 1999, at the Santa Barbara Bowl, Harper met Jack Johnson and sent a demo tape of Johnson's songs to his producer, J. P. Plunier, who then produced Johnson's first album, Brushfire Fairytales, in December 2000.
-Jack Johnson became the opening act in late February 2001 for the last 23 cities of Ben Harper's “Innocent Criminals” tour of the United States.
+Jack Johnson became the opening act in late February 2001 for the last 23 cities of Ben Harper's "Innocent Criminals" tour of the United States.

 Ben Harper backstage with Toots and the Maytals and Jack Johnson.

 In 2002, Harper was one of the featured singers covering Motown hits by Marvin Gaye in the documentary, Standing in the Shadows of Motown (a history of The Funk Brothers).
 Harper was featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album, and showcased many notable musicians including Willie Nelson, Eric Clapton, Jeff Beck, Trey Anastasio, Gwen Stefani / No Doubt, Bonnie Raitt, Manu Chao, The Roots, Ryan Adams, Keith Richards, Toots Hibbert, Paul Douglas, Jackie Jackson, Ken Boothe, and The Skatalites.
 In 2003, Harper was French Rolling Stone magazine's Artist of the Year (Artiste De L'Année), and his Australian tour that year for Diamonds on the Inside was highly successful with record sales.
 On April 3, 2004, Harper and Jack Johnson performed with Toots and the Maytals on Saturday Night Live (season 29, episode 16), a show hosted by Donald Trump.

 In October 2004, Harper participated in the Vote for Change concert tour organized to benefit Moveon.org and encourage people in the swing states to vote during the 2004 U.S. presidential election.
 In the same month, Harper contributed a live recording of the song "Oppression" to For The Lady, a benefit album for jailed Nobel Peace Prize winner and Burmese pro-democracy advocate Aung San Suu Kyi.